AvinashKrSinha/SQL-DATABASE-WAREHOUSE-PROJECT/README.md

-# SQL DATA WAREHOUSE and ANALYTICS project
+# SQL DATA WAREHOUSE project
 This projects demonstrates a comprehensive data warehousing and analytics solution, from building aa data warehouse to generating actionable insights.
 Designed as a portfolio project which highlights industry best practices in data engineering and analytics.
 ---
 ## 🏗️ Data Architecture